braice/MuMuDVB/doc/README.txt

 This is the easiest way to use MuMuDVB.

-Use this when you want to stream a full transponder.
+Use this when you want to stream a full transponder or a subset of a transponder (using autoconf_sid_list).

+[NOTE]
+You don't have to specify any channel using this mode

 In this mode, MuMuDVB will find for you the different channels, their name and their PIDs (PMT, PCR, Audio, Video, Subtitle, Teletext and AC3).